Brendan Rodgers Preview, Player Props: Rockies vs. Blue Jays

-Friday, Brendan Rodgers and the Colorado Rockies square off against the Toronto Blue Jays and Hyun-Jin Ryu, with the first pitch at 8:40 PM ET.
+Brendan Rodgers -- with a slugging percentage of .350 in his past 10 games, including four extra-base hits -- will be in action for the Colorado Rockies against the Toronto Blue Jays, with Yusei Kikuchi on the mound, on September 2 at 8:10 PM ET.

-He is back in action for the first time since August 27, when he went 1-for-4 with an RBI against the Orioles.
+In his last game he had a hitless showing (0-for-5) against the Blue Jays.

 Brendan Rodgers Game Info & Props vs. the Blue Jays